Does somebody tell me how many people have fainted at an Obama rally lately?

 Just a bunch of 60s type hippies.

-And I'm sure he's referring to people like Bill Ayers, the weather underground, the new Black Panthers, and all these radicals that Obama has appointed to positions in government and czars in his White House.
+And I'm sure he's referring to people like Bill Ayers, the Weather Underground, the new Black Panthers, and all these radicals that Obama has appointed to positions in government and czars in his White House.

 He said, I built the stage at Woodstock.

-And when everything went bad, when it all fell apart, it was the National Guard that came in there and fed those drugged out people the peanut butter sandwiches.
+And when everything went bad, when it all fell apart, it was the National Guard that came in there and fed those drugged out people peanut butter sandwiches.

-It was the very people these hippies are protesting, came in and saved them.
+It was the very people these hippies are protesting came in and saved them.

-And now these people have five realized the the Clintons are part of this 60s hippie generation.
+And now these people have realized the Clintons are part of this 60s hippie generation.

-They've they finally got there.
+They finally got there.

-And while you could say that they're they're naive in their idealism, it's a mistake to chalk up all this as an accident.
+And while you could say that they're naive in their idealism, it's a mistake to chalk up all this as an accident.

 These are purposeful steps.